FAQs

 How can I be accepted into Trinity School of Nursing?

-All accepted applicants must meet all of the required preadmission requirements outlined on this website.
+Answer: All accepted applicants must meet all of the required preadmission requirements outlined on this website.
 Applicants that BEST meet the preadmission requirements will be offered admission to the school first.
 If you are not offered admission after the initial review of the file, the file will continue to be reviewed for admission consideration until a class has been filled.

 When will I know if I have been accepted into Trinity School of Nursing?